 This article has been updated.

-Earlier this year, it announced plans to overturn 2015 rules that stopped internet service providers from preventing or restricting consumer access to certain content - so-called net neutrality.
+The FCC announced plans last year to overturn 2015 rules that stopped internet service providers from preventing or restricting consumer access to certain content - so-called net neutrality.

 Internet providers, including AT&T, Comcast and Verizon Communications, had opposed the 2015 rules.
 The providers believe repealing the decision will allow billions of dollars of additional investment in broadband infrastructure.